Farratto/WalkThisWay/README.md

 ### Change Log

+* v2.5.3: Renewed support for Exhausted extension.
+Cut the cord on Step Counter.
 * v2.5.2: FIXED: introduced error when encountering creatures with no speed
 * v2.5.1: FIXED: Base Speed on PC charsheet not displaying correctly in some instances.
 * v2.5.0: Reduced option clutter.
 New option to auto-close speed window.
 Accomodations for Step Counter